 - Assault and battery charges

-To schedule a free consultation, contact our Rhode Island expungement attorney online or call or text us at (401) 855-9023.
+To schedule a free consultation, contact our Rhode Island expungement lawyer online or call or text us.